6. Continuous probability distributions#

 Dns = np.array(Dns)

-Now let us compute the proportion of cases which lead to \(\hat{D}_n\) greater than the critical value \(K_n\):
+Now let’s compute the proportion of cases which lead to \(\hat{D}_n\) greater than the critical value \(K_n\):

 len(Dns[Dns >= scipy.stats.kstwo.ppf(1-0.001, n)]) / len(Dns)

-In theory, this should be equal to 0.001.
-But our values are necessarily approximate because we rely on randomness.
-Increasing the number of trials from 10 000 to, say, 1 000 000 will make the above estimate more precise.
+Its expected value is 0.001.
+But our approximation is necessarily imprecise because we rely on randomness.
+Increasing the number of trials from 10 000 to, say, 1 000 000 should make the above estimate closer to the theoretical expectation.

 We mentioned that measurements might be subject to observational error.
-Rounding can also occur as early as the data collection phase.
+Rounding can also occur as early as in the data collection phase.
 In particular, our heights dataset is precise up to 1 fractional digit.
 However, in statistics, when we say that data follow a continuous distribution, the probability of having two identical values in a sample is 0.
-Therefore, some data analysis methods might assume that there are no ties in the input vector, i.e., all values are unique.
+Therefore, some data analysis methods might assume no ties in the input vector, i.e., that all values are unique.

 The easiest way to deal with such numerical inconveniences is to add some white noise with the expected value of 0, either uniformly or normally distributed.